 While there may be a leftward tilt to Macron’s program, it will be more digestible for a centre-right voter than will Socialist candidate Benoît Hamon’s desire to institute a basic income.
-And so far Macron has avoided significant scandal, unlike François Fillon, the Republican candidate, who was the favourite for the presidency until the public learned he had created fictitious staff jobs for his wife and children while he was a member of the Assembly.
+And so far Macron has avoided significant scandal, unlike François Fillon, the Republican candidate.

-The world is starting to take note.
+The world is starting to take note of the shift in the French contest.
 Kemal Derviş, the former Turkish economy minister who now is vice president of the Brookings Institution, was among the first.
 “A Macron victory could launch a counter-trend to the populism that is sweeping the globe, by giving hope to all who are sympathetic to the left or right, but anxious about populism and hyper-nationalism,” he wrote.
 The Economist said in an editorial this month that the outcome of the French election could “revitalise the European Union, or wreck it.”
 German Chancellor Angela Merkel invited Macron to join her for tea on March 16, a move no doubt meant to bolster Macron’s claim that France is better off sitting among the leaders of Europe than with those who would break it apart.

 There is something happening here.
 Weissberg, the En Marche! organizer in Montreal, said people are attracted to Macron because he offers a break from the stifling ideological clashes of the left and right: no more excessive wealth taxes, no more antagonistic threats to the welfare state.
 “Macron is not embedded in traditional politics, that makes it so difficult to talk about issues,” Weissberg told me.
 Macron’s supporters draw parallels with Canada’s Justin Trudeau, who won a surprise victory in 2015 with a campaign that promoted openness and promised a break with politics as usual.
 The turning point for Trudeau was when he said he would run deficits to invest in infrastructure and social programs.
 The other two parties treated balanced budgets as a political imperative.
 Canadian voters thought otherwise, handing Trudeau’s Liberal Party a majority in Parliament.